-Baring preexisting conditions, manganese is one of those wonderful minerals that you don’t have to regulate!
-Simply integrate a balanced plant-based into your life and BAM you’re getting the appropriate amounts.
+Barring preexisting conditions, manganese is one of those wonderful minerals that you don’t have to regulate!
+Simply integrate a balanced plant-based into your life and BAM, you’re getting the appropriate amounts.
 With that said, it’s always smart to know where to get certain nutrients.
 Here are some of the richest natural plant-based sources of manganese!

 Brown rice is not only gluten-free, nutrient-rich, super filling, and easy to cook, but it’s also rich in manganese.
 One cup of brown rice offers up 2.1 milligrams, which is a whopping 93 percent of your daily value of manganese.
 Brown rice can be used to make classic recipes such as this meatless Lentil and Brown Rice Patties or these gluten-free Brown Rice Crackers.
-Get creative by adding brown rice as a filler for snack bars, such as these No Bake Maple Almond Bars or go traditional with your favorite brown rice-filled veggie bowl such as this Super Greens, Brown Rice, and Tempeh Macro Bowl.
+Get creative by adding brown rice as a filler for snack bars, such as these No-Bake Maple Almond Bars, or go traditional with your favorite brown rice-filled veggie bowls such as this Super Greens, Brown Rice, and Tempeh Macro Bowl.

 For those practicing a completely meat-free lifestyle, tofu is a staple.
 One cup of firm tofu offers up 3 milligrams of manganese, which is 129 percent of your daily value of manganese.
 Tofu is also incredibly versatile.
 It can be used to create eggless egg dishes — such as this Tofu Scramble and Collard Greens recipe — meatless meat dishes — such as this Tofu Satay Skewers or this Tofu Banh Mi — or it can be ground or mashed to make a silky, thick, creamy texture for spreads — such as this Smoked Tofu and Chickpea Spread — or used as a simple, easy filler — such as in this Balanced Breakfast Bowl.